 The NBLSA chapter has served as a model to other law student organizations, assisting in the formation of the Black Law Students Association of Canada (BLSAC), the National Latino/Latina Student Association (NLLSA), the National Association of Law Students with Disabilities (NALSD), and the National Asian Pacific American Law Student Association (NAPALSA).

 Through its national reach and local chapters, NBLSA strives to develop lawyers of tomorrow.
-NBLSA sponsors the prestigious Thurgood Marshall Mock Trial and Frederick Douglas Moot Court competitions at its annual national convention.
+NBLSA sponsors the prestigious mock trial and moot court competitions at its annual national convention.
 NBLSA also develops community service and social action initiatives for its local chapters to carry out the NBLSA’s mission.

 VIRGINIA LAW CHAPTER